gaverhae/blog/content/md/posts/2025-08-10-tool-dependencies.md

   other projects.
-- You are using the exact same version of these tools as everyone else on your team, reducing the chances for subtle version-dependent bugs (or outright confusing for some tools where multiple completely different tools of the same name exist, such as `yq`).
+- You are using the exact same version of these tools as everyone else on your team, reducing the chances for subtle version-dependent bugs (or outright confusion for some tools where multiple completely different tools of the same name exist, such as `yq`).

 ### The end goal